skylerspaeth/GoRegion/README.md

 </p>

 ---
 GoRegion is a collection of Python scripts that allow you to select which Valve matchmaking server you queue for in CS:GO.
-What sets it apart from other similar programs is how it dynamically fetches server and IP lists from SteamDB, preventing the maintainer from having to add them manually every time Valve changes their addresses.
+What sets it apart from other similar programs is how it dynamically fetches addresses from Valve's relay info API, preventing maintainers from having to add them manually every time Valve changes their addresses.
 This benefit is ultimately passed on to the end user, who doesn't have to update the app every time this happens.

 <img src="https://raw.githubusercontent.com/skylerspaeth/goregion/master/doc/goregion.png" alt="Screenshot of app">

-> **Warning**
-> Currently, the SteamDatabase tracking repo hasn't been updated with the new Amsterdam relay addresses.
-This breaks queueing for specific regions with GoRegion, so a temporary workaround is to run the following script:
-> ```bash
-> #!/bin/bash
-> goregion # select jap
-> sudo iptables -A goregion -s 155.133.248.34/32 -j DROP
-> sudo iptables -A goregion -s 155.133.248.35/32 -j DROP
-> sudo iptables -A goregion -s 155.133.248.36/32 -j DROP
-> sudo iptables -A goregion -s 155.133.248.37/32 -j DROP
-> sudo iptables -A goregion -s 155.133.248.40/32 -j DROP
-> sudo iptables -A goregion -s 155.133.248.41/32 -j DROP
-> ```
-> This properly disables Amsterdam so you can queue other regions without the risk of getting queued for AMS or another EU server via it.

 ## Table of Contents
 - [Introduction](#introduction)